Bolonia Sink

 Sustainable Beauty from Elisa Passino

 For tile design studio Elisa Passino the most important thing is that beauty goes hand-in-hand with sustainability.
 Founded just last year (by Elisa Passino), the studio creates collections designed to be timeless, finding inspiration in heritage whilst looking to the future for innovation.
-Continue reading Sustainable Beauty from Elisa Passino
+The products are durable, offering ranges that are futureproof, not only in their materials, but in their decorative merits and focus on … Continue reading Sustainable Beauty from Elisa Passino